alexbird-hunterindustries/fizz-buzz-diy-test-runner/src/notes.md

     - compare with the Jest implementation of "equals", which is over 200 lines of code
         - it covers comparison of Errors, Dates, custom classes, and more
         - https://github.com/jestjs/jest/blob/7ea9a406cb10e828099029c66671e7f5ff030572/packages/expect-utils/src/jasmineUtils.ts
+- for multiline differences, we should show a diff (highlight specific lines that have changed)